Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3304 - Network 2/🟦2 # Application Layer/🟩3 @ Domain Name System (DNS).md

 # DNS records
 The DNS is a database after all, and when requesting an IP, the following query format is used: _(hopefully that made sense, also TTL is time to live)_
 ![[10.png|700]]

+# Load Balancing
+The basic idea of DNS load balancing is to distribute incoming client requests across multiple servers by using multiple IP addresses for a single domain name.

+The DNS load balancing process typically involves the following steps:

+1. The domain owner creates multiple A records with the same name but different IP addresses in the DNS server.
+These IP addresses correspond to the multiple servers that will handle client requests.
+2. When a client sends a DNS query for the domain name, the DNS resolver randomly selects one of the IP addresses associated with the domain name and returns it as the answer to the client.
+The client uses this IP address to establish a connection to the server.

+The server then handles the client request and sends back the response.
+Since the DNS resolver randomly selected one of the IP addresses associated with the domain name, the load is distributed across the multiple servers.

 ---
 _Previous [[🟩2 @ FTP]]_